DTEAM-1/cygnus-blue-flames/readme.md

 It will now be choosable from the ui options menu in emulationstation

 #### DTEAM-1 Update
 Cygnus_- Blue flames is based on the work of "ChoccyHobNob".
 Changes:
 - More systems for Lr-Mess / MAMEDEV and +.
 - I changed a lot of images and logos.
 I have added systems images with controllers.
 Originally we didn't see the joysticks/gamepads.
 - Also, I changed the background to blue flames.
 -  I slightly changed the position of the videos, marquees and the 3D box

+Note:-
-NoteL Don't use OMXplayer.
+- Don't use OMXplayer.
+- changes was apply only where you can read "cygnus - blue flames"
+- To do list: Add Mascot where you only have the system and the logo and modify some logos for unchanged systems

 ### Cygnus theme config file
 There are two files included below by the config.xml file, one is a colorset, the other is a template.